 Transfer of Credit Policy

-New England Institute of Technology will accept transfer credits from another accredited post-secondary institution which meet the following conditions:
+New England Institute of Technology will accept transfer credits from another post-secondary institution, regionally accredited by an agency approved by the Council for Higher Education Accreditation (CHEA), which meet the following conditions:

-- An official transcript from the institution at which the coursework was completed must be submitted to the Office of Teaching and Learning.
+- An official transcript from the institution at which the coursework was completed must be submitted to the Enrollment Management Office.

 - The course(s) for which transfer credit is requested are equivalent in both credit hours and content to the theory and/or lab course(s) offered at NEIT.
 The student may be required to provide college catalog descriptions from the original institution for equivalency to be determined.